 The term ‘scaffolding’ comes from the work of Lev Vygotsky.
 He coined the term “Zone of Proximal Development.”
 The ZPD includes things that are just out of a learner’s reach.
 They can’t quite do it on their own, but they can do it with support.
 By ‘scaffolding,’ we can move these skills into a learner’s core skill set.

-What is often overlooked is that scaffolding only applies to skills already in a learner’s ZPD.
+What is often overlooked is that we can only scaffold skills in a learner’s ZPD.
 There are a whole range of skills that are currently out of a learner’s reach.
-When we attempt to scaffold these skills, we do more harm than good.
+Attempting to teach students those skills leads to over-scaffolding.

-One problem with over-scaffolding is that students never internalize the targeted skills.
+One problem with over-scaffolding is that it prevents students from internalizing the targeted skills.
 When we help a student with something outside of their ZPD, they will always need our help.
 At least until we identify the intermediate skills that are in their ZPD.

 Another issue is that over-scaffolding gives us a false sense of success.
 In this case, Ms. Hartwell believed her students could ‘do the math’ in the word problem.
 In reality, they were just imitating her actions.
 There was no reason to believe they could find a similar solution on their own.